Tips & Tricks to Topstitch Like a Pro

 It is actually easier to sew in a straight line when your stitch length is longer because these stitches aren’t what is holding the project together, your project doesn’t lose strength.

-For this thin cotton, a 2.5 is ok.
-2 is too small and 3.5 too long.
+For this thin cotton, a 2.5 stitch length is ok.
+A length of 2 is too small and 3.5 is too long.

 Lengthen Your Stitch When Topstitching